Table of Contents

 What do malicious URLs look like?

-How to protect against a malicious URL?
+How can we protect against a malicious URL in 2024?

 1. View certificate details